 1. Mortgage Interest

 After you purchase a home, you are allowed to deduct all of your interest payments on any mortgage up to $750 million (per changes to the tax code that took effect beginning Dec.
 14, 2017).
 There are restrictions on this, however.
 First, you can only deduct the interest on a mortgage up to $1 million if you are married and filing jointly.
 If you are married and filing separately, both you and your spouse can only claim interest up to $375,000.
 Next, the mortgage debt must be secured by a first or second home.
 Lastly, if you paid in full for the house, you cannot later take out an equity loan with the house as collateral and deduct the interest on the home equity loan.

-If your bank requires you to buy private mortgage insurance, those premiums are tax deductible for mortgages taken out between 2007 and 2010.
+If your bank requires you to buy private mortgage insurance, those premiums are tax deductible for mortgages in some cases.
 However, the amount of the deduction is scaled back depending on your income.
 If you are earning more than $100,000 a year, then the deductions start to lessen the higher your income rises.

 One thing that many people fail to fully understand is the point system that mortgage lenders often use.
 Put simply, one point is equal to 1% of the principal of the loan.
 It is common to see fees in the amount of one to three points on a home loan.
 These fees are included on the income tax deductions list and can be fully deducted provided they are associated with the purchase of a home.
 If you are refinancing your home mortgage, then these points are still fully deductible, but must be done so over the life of the loan and not up front.
 Those that do refinance their homes can write off the remainder of their old points.